-- The names and the ranges (as w/w percentage) of different crystal structures covered by the set (e.g. 20-40% (w/w) of crystal structure 1, 80-60% (w/w) of crystal structure 2). - Typical diffraction patterns recorded on nanoforms representing the boundaries of the set. - A description of the analytical method(s) used.
+- the names and the ranges (as w/w percentage) of different crystal structures covered by the set (e.g. 20-40% (w/w) of crystal structure 1, 80-60% (w/w) of crystal structure 2). - typical diffraction patterns recorded on nanoforms representing the boundaries of the - a description of the analytical method(s) used.